 The Teen Driver Challenge is an effective program at reaching teens, modifying their attitudes and creating all around better teenage drivers.
 So what can we do to help ensure that our kids live long enough to gain the experience necessary to become a good driver?
-We provide a training program that prepares them for emergency situations they may encounter everyday on our roadways & highways.
+We provide a training program that prepares them for emergency situations they may encounter everyday on our roadways and highways.
 We believe that we can reduce the chances of your child becoming a highway statistic through this defensive vehicle control program.

-Each class is limited to 12 participants, with an additional 3-4 on stand-by.
+PLEASE NOTE: Each class is limited to 12 participants, with an additional 3-4 on stand-by.
 A valid Driver's License (No Restricted Licenses) and a vehicle are required.

-To enroll, you must download the forms, some of which must be notarized.
+You must download the forms, some of which must be notarized.
 The program is offered on a first-come, first-served basis.

-Completed forms may be mailed or hand-delivered to:
+Completed forms may be mailed to:

 Hillsborough County Sheriff’s Office

 For more information, contact the Sheriff’s Community Outreach Division at (813) 247-8115.

 Please click the links below for release forms and applications.
 For further information please call the Sheriff’s Office or contact the School Resource Officer at your child’s high school.

 Parental Permission Form And Release Of All Claims